klgarychu/ts-retry-if-error-demo/README.md

 ## Intro

-This is a simple retry wrapper over a function.
+This is a simple retry wrapper (`invokeAndRetry`) over a function.
 The wrapper will retry the function if
   - error thrown by function
   - function result

 is retryable.

+Configuration supports:
+  - retry attempt count
+  - custom function to determine if retry is needed, based on function result and error if any
+  - if backoff is needed (current it just supports fixed backoff of 1 second as for demo)

 _This project is for assignment and demonstration purpose.
 Not for production use._